grey-area/rps-automata/README.md

 ``python rps_automata.py --width <grid width> --height <grid height> --num-colours <number of states> --neighbour-threshold <neighbours needed for state transition> --seconds <number of seconds at 15 FPS>``

-This will render frames in the ``frames`` directory, which can then me make into a video by running the ``make_video.sh`` script (requires ffmpeg).
+This will render frames in the ``frames`` directory, which can then be made into a video by running the ``make_video.sh`` script (requires ffmpeg).

 ![](example.gif)